 Trade accounts receivable are recorded at the invoiced amount and are not interest bearing.
 The Company maintains an allowance for doubtful accounts to reserve for potentially uncollectible trade receivables.
-Additions to the allowance for doubtful accounts are recorded as general and administrative expenses.
+Movements in the allowance for doubtful accounts are recorded as general and administrative expenses.
 The Company reviews its trade receivables to identify specific customers with known disputes or collectability issues.
 In addition, the Company maintains an allowance for all other receivables not included in the specific reserve by applying specific rates of projected uncollectible receivables to the various aging categories.
 In determining these percentages, the Company analyzes its historical collection experience, customer credit-worthiness, current economic trends and changes in customer payment terms.
-The allowance for doubtful accounts at March 31, 2020 and 2019 was \$111 and \$52, respectively.
+The allowance for doubtful accounts at March 31, 2021 and 2020 was \$48 and \$111, respectively.